Big Dalton Canyon Trail: Gem Of The Glendora Mts

 The trailhead for Big Dalton Canyon is also shared by Mystic Canyon, a short trek up to a lookout that offers views of the valley below.
 Since both hikes are very short, I highly recommend combining them.

-Click here to check out Mystic Canyon Trail.
+Click the following link to view Mystic Canyon Trail.

 Big Dalton Canyon Trailhead